jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 Determine which paths
 and candidates
 are active.

-Right now this is a prototype:
+[ Right now this is a prototype:
 Only LATM is implemented;
 a candidate is an earley set ID;
 candidates are moved
 and seconded at once.
+In fact, because we are switching to global lexeme priorities;
+this mechanism may be replaced by multiple lexers.
+There would be two lexers for each priority -- eager first, then lazy. ]

 The candidate eventually
 chosen is the last one